erica-sammarco/SammarcoFinalProject/README.md

 For the CHAARG Committee Members and CHAARG E-Board Members there is no member-specific information so there is no need for this dropdown.

+## CHAARG Committee Member
 A CHAARG Committee Member can also view all public event sessions, but they have access to more information such as event capacity, sign-ups and waitlist.
 The CHAARG Committee Member can adjust the sign-up and waitlist for event sessions.
 <img width="1370" alt="CHAARG Committee Member Event Screen" src="https://user-images.githubusercontent.com/68513658/207450934-b98d5b34-4587-4cc5-a2fb-1785178f57ba.png">
 <img width="1118" alt="CHAARG Committee Member Manage Sign-Ups Screen" src="https://user-images.githubusercontent.com/68513658/207450952-aa647317-4085-4371-b057-4f6849ad5886.png">

+## CHAARG E-Board Member
 A CHAARG Executive Board Member can see all events and toggle their publicity.
 These users can also add Weekly Events and Event Sessions to the DB.
 <img width="1311" alt="CHAARG E-Board Events Screen" src="https://user-images.githubusercontent.com/68513658/207451134-98248812-0ae3-4b6c-a335-aecfb74846ad.png">
 <img width="988" alt="CHAARG E-Board Add Event Screen" src="https://user-images.githubusercontent.com/68513658/207451151-05568616-13b3-44ce-b359-99a6e15d9508.png">
 <img width="1123" alt="CHAARG E-Board Event Details Screen" src="https://user-images.githubusercontent.com/68513658/207451161-ac3cade8-9b5b-41ae-95d6-6512f21bfdbe.png">
 <img width="775" alt="CHAARG E-Board Add Event Session Screen" src="https://user-images.githubusercontent.com/68513658/207451179-44d9d4de-a5e0-4cb1-a36a-8230cb5d9cf5.png">

+A Studio might not have any instructors.
+This field is optional so if there are no choices in the dropdown, it can be left blank.